 7 PRACTICAL TECHNIQUES FOR DEALING WITH TOXIC PEOPLE

 Have you ever been ticked off by a toxic person’s actions or words?

 You know, that feeling when your adrenaline starts to flow, your heart starts racing, your face gets all red, and your head starts pounding?

 It is like you are holding your breath, and it is tough to chill out in that state.

 But, the blow-the-tension technique can help you get oxygen in a controlled way and help your body return to a balanced state and function properly.

-- Breathe deep through your nostrils until counting to four while thinking about the person who upset or made you angry.
+- Breathe deep through your nostrils until you count to four while thinking about the person who upset or made you angry.

-- Hold your breath until counting to two while still thinking about that person.
+- Hold your breath until you count to two while thinking about that person.

 - Next, exhale as hard as you can through your mouth while visualizing that you are expelling that person from your system.
 Do this until you have completely emptied your lungs of air.

 - Stop and do not breathe for two seconds.